ColdSnow2/TModeration-Bot-2021-Source-Code/README.md

-# TModeration-Bot-2021-Source-Code
-TModeration Bot 2021 Source Code
+# Welcome to TModeration Bot 2021 source code!
+Let's read the wiki